botflux/show-password-js/README.md

 |-|-|-|
 |`buttonSelector`|`"[data-show-password]"`|The selector that will be used to search all the show buttons
 |`inputSelector`|`"[data-input-password]"`|The selector that will be used to search all the password inputs

+If you use your own configuration, you still need to use attributes.